Anthony Poola: Biography

 Anthony Poola was born on 15 November 1961 in Chindukur, Durvesi Parish, in the Diocese of Kurnool.
 When poverty forced to leave school after the seventh grade, missionaries took an interest in him and helped him continue his schooling.
 After attending the Minor Seminary in Nuzvid, he studied at St. Peter's Pontifical Seminary in Bangalore.
 He was ordained a priest on 20 February 1992 and incardinated in the Diocese of Cuddapah.

 He held the following positions: 1992-1993: parish vicar of St. Mary's Cathedral from 1992 to 1993; parish vicar in Amagampalli from 1993 to 1994; pastor in Tekurpet from 1994 to 1995; pastor in Badvel from 1995 to 2000; pastor in Veerapalli from 2000 to 2001.
 He studied for a master's degree in health pastoral care and took courses in theology at Loyola University Chicago.
 He also worked at St. Genevieve Church in the Archdiocese of Chicago.

 Returning to his home diocese of Cuddapah, he was director of the Christian Foundation for Children and Aging from 2004 to 2008.
 He was also Diocesan Consultor, Secretary for Education, Deputy Administrator of the Schools of the Diocese and Coordinator of the Sponsorship Program.

 On 8 February 2008, Pope Benedict XVI appointed him Bishop of Kurnool.

-On 19 November 2020, Pope Francis appointed him Archbishop of Hyderabad.
+On 19 November 2020, Pope Francis appointed him Metropolitan Archbishop of Hyderabad.
 He was installed there on 3 January 2021.

 On 27 August 2022, Pope Francis made him a cardinal priest, assigning him the title of Santi Protomartiri a Via Aurelia Antica.
+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.